Adeon18/LRNEngine/README.md

 - Added a model spawn effect on key `N`.
 In Imgui you can choose the model and animation speed.
 - Added a smoke emitter, works on key `H`.
 - Particles have animation and some velocity, ti add animation I used Motion Vectors

+## HW12: Deferred render and Decals and FXAA
+- Rewrote my renderer to deferred renderer.
+Particles are rendered afterwards via forward render
+- Added Nvidia FXAA 3.11 with ability to tweak parameters in IMGUI
+- Added a decal system.
+On `G` key pressed a decal is spawned **WHERE THE CURSOR IS**.
+A decal has a random rotation and a random color from a 10-color-pool.
+Normal maps for decals are supported.